Tracking COVID-19 'super spreader': From J-K to Tablighi event in Delhi and back via UP

-A Srinagar-based businessman travelled by air, train and road to Delhi, Uttar Pradesh and back to Jammu and Kashmir before he died of COVID-19, and may have infected many others, including a doctor battling for life in a Jammu hospital, officials said on Tuesday.
-The businessman, who travelled to Delhi to attend a Tablighi Jamaat congregation, died on March 26 in a Srinagar hospital, 19 days after he set off for the national capital.
+A Srinagar-based businessman who attended the Tablighi Jamaat congregation in Nizamuddin travelled by air, train and road to Delhi, Uttar Pradesh and back to Jammu and Kashmir before he died of COVID-19, raising fears he may have infected many others along the way, officials said on Tuesday.
+Among his possible victims is a doctor battling for life in a Jammu hospital.
+The businessman died on March 26 in a Srinagar hospital, 19 days after he set off for the national capital.

 He could have infected scores of people during his travels and about 300 people have been put under quarantine because of him, officials said.
 Recapping his movements, they said he left by air from Srinagar to Delhi on March 7 to attend the congregation of the Tablighi Jamaat, an orthodox Muslim organisation at the centre of the coronavirus spread with 24 of the 2,000 odd participants testing positive.
 Six people in Telangana who attended the meeting in the city’s Nizamuddin West area died on Monday.